rubatopy/rubato/docs/source/tutorials/advanced/custom_components.rst

 In the initalizer for your component, you must first call the ``super().__init__()`` function.
 This will setup the structure for the component and allow it to work with the rest of the rubato.
 This also give you access to the attributes in Components such as offset.
 The ``__init__()`` function is where you should set up all the attributes you need for your component.
 Keep in mind however, that at this point the ``gameobj`` attribute is not yet set.
-In our example, we initalize a hitbox attribute to None and we will get it from the GameObject later.
+In our example, we initialize a hitbox attribute to None and we will get it from the GameObject later.

 |